-If we didn’t see the good in a bad situation, the game ledger wouldn’t have been created with a simple notebook.
+If we didn’t see the good in a bad situation, the game ledger wouldn’t have been created.
 If we hadn’t yielded to the calling of God to move forward and share our journey by creating a blog to inspire others to embrace a lifestyle of living God’s priorities, we would’ve never recognized the opportunity to create The Game Ledger!

 On that note, game night anyone?
 After all, laughter does a body good!